CobyWalters/sm64-blj-trainer/README.md

 * B - return to main menu

 On the practice tool screen:
+* Start - toggle audio (you should definitely mute on emulator because of the audio latency)
 * A - record blj frame
 * B - return to main menu